nguyensjsu/fa21-202-pied-piper/README.md

 Our project involved taking an existing Greenfoot game called P-TYPE and customizing it with several enhancements.
-Our team coordinated on a regular basis to tackle a set of User Stories that we converted into tangible tasks, and designated each of us to work on concurrently.
+Our team coordinated on a regular basis to tackle a set of User Stories that we converted into tangible tasks that each of us worked on concurrently.

-This work required us to take the original source code as a starting point, identify several areas where changes needed to be made, and applied code changes as appropriate.
-We followed a branch+merge strategy, where each of us worked on our respective branch of changes, and submitted for a Pull Request whenever each of us achieved a tangible milestone as identified in our respective assigned tasks.
+This work required us to take the original source code as a starting point, identify several areas where changes needed to be made, and apply code changes as appropriate.
+We followed a branch+merge strategy, where each of us worked on our respective branch of changes and submitted Pull Requests whenever a tangible milestone as identified in our respective assigned tasks had been achieved.
 We generally required at least 1-2 peers to review the code before merging changes back to the main branch.
-We created new tickets whenever we identified any bugs from subsequent testing, and assigned them to the most appropriate individual to resolve.
+We created new tickets whenever we identified any bugs from subsequent testing and assigned them to the most appropriate individual to resolve.

 The original game we started with was a simple 2-level game with a main (splash) screen.
-A few keyboard presses were in place to be able to start the game, fire at UFOs, and for the player's ship movement in 4 directions (up/down/left/right).
-We enhanced the game so that it was customized with our new name, Q-TYPE, along with the ability to adjust some settings (e.g. volume), a new game level, tracking of number of lives and scores, as well as a leaderboard.
+A few keyboard presses were in place to be able to start the game, fire at UFOs, and move the player's ship in 4 directions (up/down/left/right).
+We enhanced the game so that it was customized with our new name "Q-TYPE" along with the ability to adjust some settings (e.g. volume), a new game level, the tracking of number of lives and scores, and a leaderboard.
 Along with these enhancements, we incorporated a few design patterns as part of the implementations.

 ## Summary of Key Features
 - Customized Main Screen